D. J. Mitchell (baseball)

 William Douglas "D. J." Mitchell Jr. (born May 13, 1987) is an American former professional baseball pitcher.
-He played in Major League Baseball for the New York Yankees in 2012.
+He played in Major League Baseball (MLB) for the New York Yankees in 2012.
 Before embarking on his professional career, he played college baseball at Clemson University.

 Amateur career

-Mitchell graduated from North Forsyth High School in Winston-Salem, North Carolina, and attended Clemson University, where he played college baseball with the Clemson Tigers baseball team in the Atlantic Coast Conference (ACC) of the National Collegiate Athletic Association's Division I. In 2006, Mitchell's freshman year, he played as a right fielder.
+Mitchell graduated from North Forsyth High School in Winston-Salem, North Carolina, and attended Clemson University, where he played college baseball for the Clemson Tigers baseball team in the Atlantic Coast Conference.
+In 2006, Mitchell's freshman year, he played as a right fielder.
 Mitchell began to pitch in 2007, his sophomore year at Clemson.
 After Clemson's 2007 season concluded, Mitchell pitched for the Bourne Braves of the Cape Cod Baseball League (CCBL), a collegiate summer baseball league.
 He led the CCBL in strikeouts, earning him recognition in Sports Illustrated's Faces in the Crowd feature.
 By 2008, Mitchell played exclusively as a pitcher, and he was named First Team All-ACC.

 Professional career

 New York Yankees

-The New York Yankees drafted Mitchell in the 10th round, 320th overall, of the 2008 Major League Baseball Draft.
-Making his professional debut in 2009, he had a 1.95 earned run average (ERA) with the Charleston RiverDogs of the Class A South Atlantic League and a 2.87 ERA with the Tampa Yankees of the Class A-Advanced Florida State League.
+The New York Yankees drafted Mitchell in the 10th round, 320th overall, of the 2008 Major League Baseball draft.
+Making his professional debut in 2009, he had a 1.95 earned run average (ERA) in 6 games with the Charleston RiverDogs of the Single-A South Atlantic League.
+He had a 2.87 ERA in 19 games after his promotion to the Tampa Yankees of the High-A Florida State League.
+After the season, Baseball Prospectus ranked Mitchell as the organization's 11th best prospect.

-Mitchell began the 2010 season with the Trenton Thunder of the Class AA Eastern League.
-On August 21, 2010, Mitchell was promoted from Trenton to the Class AAA Scranton/Wilkes-Barre Yankees of the International League.
-In 2011, Mitchell had a 13–9 win–loss record with a 3.18 ERA for Scranton/Wilkes-Barre.
+Mitchell began the 2010 season with the Trenton Thunder of the Double-A Eastern League.
+On August 21, 2010, Mitchell was promoted from Trenton to the Triple-A Scranton/Wilkes-Barre Yankees of the International League.
+Before the 2011 season, Mitchell was rated the organization's 18th best prospect and 10th best pitching prospect.
+In 2011, he had a 13–9 win–loss record with a 3.18 ERA for Scranton/Wilkes-Barre.
 For this performance, Mitchell won the 2011 Yankees' Minor League "Pitcher of the Year" Award.

-Mitchell was added to the Yankees 40-man roster after the 2011 season to protect him from the Rule 5 draft.
+Mitchell was added to the Yankees' 40-man roster after the 2011 season to protect him from the Rule 5 draft.
 Competing for the long reliever role with the Yankees in spring training in 2012, the Yankees chose David Phelps for the role, and Mitchell was optioned to Scranton/Wilkes-Barre.